feored/halbu/notes.md

 **Bytes 137..141 and 144..146: Armor**

-As far as I can tell, bytes 137..141  the visuals of the body armor, and 144..145 decide the shoulderpads.
+As far as I can tell, bytes 137..141 encode the visuals of the body armor, and 144..145 decide the shoulderpads.

 Good resource: http://paul.siramy.free.fr/_divers2/Extracting%20Diablo%20II%20Animations.pdf (Page 11)